 The story that I heard the least was one of France in the summer of 1940.
 I have two letters, one either side of June.
 The first from a train to Southampton sent to London in May 1940, missing his pregnant wife, the other is from Lancashire to Cambridge wanting to see his newly born son.

-I remember the story from snatches of conversation I overheard in a pub.
-On a Sunday when I was in my early to mid-teens my sister and her husband would come over every few weeks, and we’d end up in the pub before dinner.
-By the time I was 15 I was allowed a pint, and used to drift away with a pocketful of change to the Space Invaders or Galaxians machine within earshot of any conversations between them and The barman who theyknew.
-They usually sat at the bar, A habit I’ve stuck with whenever I can, the best stories live between that wood and the people perched there.
+I remember the story from snatches of conversation I overheard in a pub on a Sunday, I was in my early to mid-teens.
+My sister and her husband would come over every few weeks, and we’d end up in the pub before dinner.
+By the time I was 15 I was allowed a pint, and used to drift away with a pocketful of change to the Space Invaders or Galaxians machine usually just within earshot of any conversations between them and The barman who they knew.
+They usually sat at the bar, A habit I’ve stuck with whenever I can; the best stories live between that wood and the people perched there.
 The conversation rolled onto the war.
-My brother in law’s dad George was a POW in the Far East, he’d been in Changi I think, my uncle Alf was there too; there was common ground between them and as the beer had flowed my usually quiet dad opened up and started to talk about his experiences.
+My brother-in-law’s dad George was a POW in the Far East, he’d been in Changi I think, my uncle Alf was there too; there was common ground between them and as the beer flowed.
+My usually quiet dad opened up and started to talk about his experiences.

-It appears the roads were busy, floods of refugees, and a large contingent of airmen and ground crew trying to get to the coastal ports of Normandy and Brittany, nearly two hundred thousand of them.
-It what was to became unknown as Operation Aerial.
+It appears the roads were busy, floods of refugees, and a large contingent of airmen, ground crew and artillery men trying to get to the coastal ports of Normandy and Brittany, nearly two hundred thousand of them.
+It what was to became unknown as Operations Cycle and Aerial.
 Ultimately it was nearly as big a human effort to escape from the grip of the German army on the neck of France as Operation Dynamo had been, with over 190,000 people evacuated.

-There is one thing I have somewhere, in a drawer, it’s an old fashioned screw topped safety razor, cheaply made from light aluminium, a rough handle patterned coarsely for grip in soapy hands.
+There is one thing we have, hidden until recently in a drawer, it’s an old fashioned screw topped safety razor, made from stainless steel, a rough handle patterned coarsely for grip in soapy hands.
 It sat in our dark bathroom for my whole childhood, unused, a spare.
-He had a better razor he used daily except weekends when his hair was washed of hair oil and went wild and grew a two day stubble.
+He had a better razor he used daily, except weekends, when his hair was washed clean of hair oil and went wild and he grew a two-day stubble.